ravendb/bootcamp/src/Unit-2/lesson6/README.md

 Transformers are LINQ-based server side projection functions.
 Just it!

-Similarly to indexes, you create transformers definitions writing a class.
+Similarly to indexes, you create transformers definitions as a class.

 ````csharp
 public class Company_JustName : AbstractTransformerCreationTask<Company>